fcambus/jsemu/README.md

 - [SkyEmu](https://github.com/skylersaleh/SkyEmu) - SkyEmu is a low level GameBoy, GameBoy Color and Game Boy Advance emulator
 - [CAMLBOY](https://github.com/linoscope/CAMLBOY) - A Game Boy emulator that runs in your browser written in OCaml
 - [TinyGB](https://github.com/Unzor/TinyGB) - A GameBoy emulator that runs only in the terminal written in NodeJS
+- [Boytacean](https://boytacean.joao.me) - A GameBoy emulator written in Rust that works in the Browser using WebAssembly ([Source](https://github.com/joamag/boytacean))

 ## Robotron / VEB Mikroelektronik